Breaking

 Footnotes

 1. There is disagreement over the name of the dance.
 However, "break dancing" is widely considered inadmissable (see Etymology and Definition).
-I have chosen to use "breaking" throughout this site over "b-boying and b-girling" only for conciseness.
+I have chosen to use "breaking" throughout this site over "b-boying and b-girling" for conciseness.

 2. Today, burning and rocking refer to distinct dance styles.
 Both terms seem to have very different meanings among different people.